 Now for the more important items.
 I’ve found some fabulous places to dine that I would like to recommend, you won’t be disappointed, they were really good.
 Rock Bottom Brewery and Ike’s Food and Cocktails.

 When you’re on vacation and maybe you left the kids at home, why not have an adult beverage to start your morning?
-When Rome, do as the Romans do, especially the day after St. Patricks Day.
+When in Rome, do as the Romans do, especially the day after St. Patricks Day.
 Check out my beverage selection that I had for breakfast.
 Yes, it was fabulous.
 Here’s a link to the breakfast menu.
-May I suggest the omelet.
+May I suggest the made to order omelet.
 You won’t be disappointed.

 Rock Bottom Brewery brews their own beer and they have a great selection.
 They also have very good dining selection.
 Their steaks are fabulous.
 Yesterday, I had a shrimp and lobster taco and they were fabulous as well.
 My buddy Donn had their appetizer sampler that could probably feed two or three people.
 I had a bite or two from that and it was fabulous.
 Here’s a link to their menu.
 I suppose you’re thirsty and hungry.